BusinessFinanceIoT and RPA

 It starts with invoice generation- pulling data directly from your ERP system to generate error-free invoices instantly after a sale or delivery.
 Then comes multi-channel delivery.
 Here, you send invoices via email, customer portals, EDI, or whatever format your buyers prefer.

-Finally, the invoice-to-cash automation software reconciles payments using Artificial Intelligence to match incoming payments to open invoices and handle complex remittances from banks or portals.
+In the end, the invoice-to-cash automation software reconciles payments using Artificial Intelligence to match incoming payments to open invoices and handle complex remittances from banks or portals.

 1. Manual Steps Multiply When the Organization is Big